pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

     page = doc.newPage()                        # give it a page

     #------------------------------------------------------------------------------
-    # add the Ink annotation, consisting of 2 segments
+    # add the Ink annotation, consisting of 2 curve segments
     #------------------------------------------------------------------------------
     annot = page.addInkAnnot((sin_points, cos_points))
     # let it look a little nicer